OpenMDAO/Aviary/aviary/docs/theory_guide/mission.md

 # Mission Analysis

-This page will detail all of the mission implementation and theory details for different ODEs, including HeightEnergy and 2DOF.
+This page will detail all of the mission implementation and theory details for different ODEs, including EnergyState and 2DOF.

 ## What is a mission in Aviary?